jechasteen/planner/README.md

 	- (1 Page)
 	- (Facing Pages)
 	- (2 Sided Page)
-* Daylies (available in the .sla file as layers -- dont forget to enable printing!)
+* Dailies (available in the .sla file as layers -- dont forget to enable printing!)
 	- Left and Right Binding
 	- 1-4 Columns